Word Embedding Visualization Via Dictionary Learning: Introduction

 The linear substructures generated using subset PCA approach and semantic content of arithmetic operations provide strong motivation to automatically discover the factors which these underlying word vectors are composed of.

 The key insight of this work is that the relationships visualized in the human selected subsets represent more elementary word factors and a word vector is a linear combination of a sparse subset of these factors.
 Dictionary learning \cite{olshausen1997sparse,olshausen1996emergence,bell1995information} is a useful tool to extract elementary factors from different modalities. \cite{murphy2012learning, fyshe2014interpretable, faruqui-etal-2015-sparse, subramanian2018spine} shows sparsity help to improve the dimension interpretability.
 Specifically, in \cite{faruqui-etal-2015-sparse}, the authors apply non-negative sparse coding (NSC) \cite{hoyer2002non, lee1999learning} with binary coefficients to word vectors and suggest to use the resulted sparse vectors as word vector representation of words.
 Then \cite{subramanian2018spine} followed the idea and applied k-sparse autoencoder to further improve the sparse word vector representation.
-In this work, we thoroughly explore this idea from a visualization perspective.
+In \cite{arora2018linear}, the authors also decomposed word vectors using k-sparse sparse coding and reported the discovery of ``discourse atoms", supported by a random walk model.
+In this work, we share the same insight of the linear structure in the word embedding space, but thoroughly explore this idea from a visualization perspective.
 Since a word vector may involve a different number of factors with a different strength, neither binary coefficients or a k-sparse setting would be ideal for such a purpose.
-In section~\ref{sec:learning}, we reformulate the NSC problem and also introduce the spectral clustering algorithm to further handle group sparsity.
-Once NSC has been train on word vectors from different word embedding methods, in section~\ref{sec:visual}, we demonstrate reliable word factors with very clear semantic meanings, which is consistent with but not limited to the existing prior knowledge.
+In section~\ref{sec:learning} we reformulate the NSC problem to be more flexible.
+Further, we introduce the spectral clustering algorithm to handle group sparsity.
+Once NSC has been trained on word vectors from different word embedding methods, in section~\ref{sec:visual}, we demonstrate reliable word factors with very clear semantic meanings, which is consistent with but not limited to the existing prior knowledge.
 With these reliable word factors, we then open up the word vectors and visualize them in many different ways.
-Through these visualizations, we show many interesting compositions:
+Through these visualizations, we show many interesting compositions like the following:

 Many new word analogy tasks can be easily developed based on these learned word factors.
 Different embedding models and text corpus bias can be diagnosed, i.e. we find that a factor proportion might change depend on which corpus we use to train the word vector embedding.